DTP587/pypiv-test/readme.md

-01 - Testing import of video file a few frames at a time 02 - Move to comparing frames of the video file and extracting the output as a video 03 - Tracking the particles and extracting general direction trends without any overheads 04 - Improve results of 03, with smoothing and using difference 05 - Use openpiv builtins for a better output
+01 - Testing import of video file a few frames at a time 02 - Move to comparing frames of the video file and extracting the output as a video 03 - Tracking the particles and extracting general direction trends with python 04 - Improve results of 03, with smoothing and using frame difference to infer speed 05 - Used openpiv builtins to test capabilities

 ## Precedents